 In accordance with ISO 19011:2018 Guidelines for auditing management systems an opening and closing meeting was held during the Audit kick off meeting and site inspection.
-Details of attendees at both meetings are included in the sign on sheets included in Appendix D.

 2.8 Compliance Status

 The compliance status was determined using the relevant descriptors in accordance with the Independent Audit Post Approval Requirements (the Department, May 2020) provided in Table 2 below.